overextended/overextended.github.io/docs/ox_lib/Logger/Server.md

 To setup a grafana instance you'll require docker, and knowledge on containers or kubernetes.
 Please find a guide to setup a grafana stack (min requirement grafana and grafana loki) and follow that.
 Once done, setup authentication and use the username and password securing your endpoint.

-[*] Please note: By default self-hosted loki instances do not come with authentication and will require an authentication layer on top such as `nginx basic_auth`.
+[*] Please note: By default self-hosted loki instances do not provide any authenication layers and will require an external authentication layer such as NGINX basic auth or Cloudflare Access.

 #### Setting up Server Config